Chitra-Pahuja/RFM-Customer-Segmentation/README.md

 ## Dataset

 [UCI Online Retail Dataset](https://archive.ics.uci.edu/ml/datasets/online+retail) — 541,909 transactions from a UK-based online retailer (Dec 2010 – Dec 2011).

+> **Note:** The dataset is not included in this repo due to file size.
+Download it from the link above and place `data.csv` in the root directory before running the notebook.

 **Features:** InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country